Frequently Asked Questions

 -

 If the weather is stormy, and the waters are unsafe, we will meet you at the port at our regularly scheduled meeting time and discuss your options for the day with you and the others on your excursion.
-If adequate whales are not available in a calmer location, we may have to cancel the tour and refund your deposit.
-There have been only three occasions in our 14 years of serving cruise guests that we have had to cancel a trip due to extremely inclement weather.
+If adequate whales are not available in a calmer location, we may have to cancel the tour and refund your payment.

 -